Franck-dev-hub/holbertonschool-higher_level_programming/python-everything_is_object/README.md

 ## Conclusion
 Understanding Python’s object model is essential for mastering the language.

 Knowing the difference between ***identity***, ***value***, and ***type***, and understanding how ***mutable*** vs ***immutable*** objects behave, helps avoid bugs that confuse even experienced developers.

 Most importantly:
-- Variables do NOT contain objects—they reference them.
+- Variables do NOT contain objects, they reference them.
 - Mutating a mutable object affects all references to it.
 - Reassigning a variable does NOT mutate the object.
 - Python functions work with references, but not the variable names.